-Students plan mass walkout over Florida
+US students in mass walkout for gun reform

 Instead, it moves ahead with his controversial proposal to provide firearms training to school employees.

-How is the protest meant to unfold?
+How is the protest unfolding?

+The walkouts began at 10:00 in the eastern US (14:00 GMT) and moved west across America's time zones.

-The organisers of the National School Walkout, who were also behind the Women's March in January 2017 against Mr Trump's inauguration, are calling on "students, teachers, school administrators, parents and allies" to take part.
+Organisers of the National School Walkout, who were also behind the Women's March in January 2017 against Mr Trump's inauguration, called on "students, teachers, school administrators, parents and allies" to take part.

 On their website, they accuse Congress of "inaction to do more than tweet thoughts and prayers in response to the gun violence plaguing" schools and neighbourhoods.